SysKitTeam/docs-point/reporting/sensitivity-labels.md

 # Sensitivity Labels Reports

-In this article, you can locate information on the following external sharing reports:
+In this article, you can locate information on the following reports:

 * [Sensitivity Labels Report](#sensitivity-labels-report)
 * [Sensitivity Labels Inventory Report](#sensitivity-labels-inventory-report)

 These reports can be used to **ensure sensitive data is properly labeled and assigned** to the correct number of resources, **identify gaps in data security**, and **maintain compliance** with company policies.

-To access an external sharing report, complete the following steps:
+To access sensitivity label reports, complete the following steps:

- * **Click the Reports tile**; located on the Syskit Point home screen.
+ * **Click the Reports tile** located on the Syskit Point home screen.
- * **Select the Sensitivity Labels category in the filter** located in the upper left corner.
+ * **Select the Sensitivity Labels category in the filter** in the upper left corner.
  * **Click the Sensitivity Labels or Sensitivity Labels Inventory report tile**; this will generate that specific report.

 ## Sensitivity Labels Report

-This article contains information on the Sensitivity Labels report available through the **Report Center**:

-The Sensitivity Labels report provides a complete overview of your Sensitivity Labels and summarized data about your workspaces and files.
+The Sensitivity Labels report provides a complete overview of your Sensitivity Labels and summarized data about the number of workspaces and files where the sensitivity labels are applied.

 ### Generate Report